Willem van Hanegem: Style of play

-Coaching career
+Managerial career

-After retiring as a player, Van Hanegem joined Feyenoord as assistant manager in 1983 and stayed in the post until 1986.
-He then joined FC Utrecht as assistant, before moving to FC Wageningen.
+After retiring as a player, Van Hanegem joined Feyenoord as assistant to manager Thijs Libregts in 1983 and stayed in the post until 1986.
+He then joined FC Utrecht as assistant, first to Nol de Ruiter and later Han Berger, leaving in 1988, before moving to FC Wageningen.
 He returned to Feyenoord as manager in 1992, winning the league in 1993 and the Dutch Cup in 1994 and 1995.

 In 1995, he had a spell as manager with Saudi Arabian club Al-Hilal, then took the post at AZ'67 in 1997.
 He joined Sparta Rotterdam in 2001.
-His stay was short-lived, and afterwards he became assistant manager of the Dutch national side.
+His stay was short-lived, and in 2002 he became assistant to manager Dick Advocaat of the Dutch national side; he left together with Advocaat after UEFA Euro 2004.
 He was appointed manager of FC Utrecht in July 2007 and was fired on 23 December 2008.

 Personal life

 Van Hanegem was known for rough, passionate play against German sides (before the 1974 final, he exhorted the Dutch side to "stuff the Germans").
 "I don't like Germans.
 Everytime I played against German players, I had a problem because of the war."
 His hatred was summed up after the 1974 final, "The important thing was to beat the Germans by any score, as long as we humiliated them.
 They murdered my father, sister and two brothers.
 I am full of angst.
 I hate them."
 After the game (with Germany winning 2–1) Van Hanegem was the only Dutch player that left the field in tears.
 In later years, however, Van Hanegem used a more conciliatory tone, when commenting on the war.

 He married Truus de Nijs in 1963 and divorced her in 1983.
+The couple had two children named Alies and Gert.
+His son Gert van Hanegem played football professionally at FC Utrecht.

-Willem's son, Willem van Hanegem Jr., is an international electronic dance music artist and DJ.
-Together with Ward van der Harst, he forms the DJ/producer duo W&W. His other son, Gert van Hanegem, played football professionally at FC Utrecht.
-Van Hanegem was diagnosed with prostate cancer in January 2018, but recovered in March.
+Van Hanegem later marries Marianna Beun and has also two kids with her, named Willem Jr. and Boy.
+Willem's first son from his second marriage, Willem Jr., is an international electronic dance music artist and DJ.
+Together with Ward van der Harst, he forms the DJ/producer duo W&W.

+Van Hanegem was diagnosed with prostate cancer in January 2018, but recovered in March of the same year.
 He received the Order of Orange-Nassau in 2024.